 If this sounds like speculative nonsense, then I’ll write the word “study” here with a hyperlink to an actual study that helps validate this claim.
 It’s all pretty interesting stuff, friend–check it out!

 Researchers Have Suggested Citicoline Might:

-In this limited study, 16 healthy men & women were administered either 500 mg or 2000 mg Cognizin® citicoline daily for 6 weeks, followed by an evaluation of before-and-after changes to brain structure & function.
+In this limited study, 16 healthy men and women were administered either 500 mg or 2000 mg Cognizin® citicoline daily for 6 weeks, followed by an evaluation of before-and-after changes to brain structure and function.
 The results revealed a 14% increase in ATP brain energy and 35% increase in brain cell membrane repair, rejuvenation, replacement, etc. In conclusion, the researchers stated that Citicoline may “help to mitigate cognitive declines associated with aging by increasing energy reserves and utilization.”